Botox is an injectable drug made from botulinum toxin type A. This toxin is produced by the bacterium Clostridium botulinum.

 They ultimately concluded that the risk of adverse effects didn’t increase over time.
 People who received repeated injections also had better treatment success in the long term.

 However, the results of a 2015 review suggest that adverse effects may appear after the 10th or 11th injection.

-For example, researchers in one included study observed 45 participants over the course of 12 years.
+For example, researchers in observed 45 participants over the course of 12 years.
 The participants regularly received Botox injections.
 During this time, 20 cases of adverse side effects were reported.
 These included:

 - difficulty swallowing

 - neck weakness

 - blurred vision